Queues Activity Detail view

 Service Level

-Note: In the skill group row, the Service Level target displays a -.
-To view individual queue service level target values for each queue, click the + to expand the row.
+Note: In the DNIS Performance Summary view, the Service Level % is calculated by queue and will display as a – on the DNIS group row.
+To view individual queue service level %, click the + to expand the row.

-The service level percentage is the percentage of interactions that meet your contact center's service level target.
-Calculated by: (Number of answered interactions - number of answered interactions that miss the service level target) / (Number of answered interactions + number of abandoned interactions)*100
+The service level % is the percentage of interactions that meet your contact center's service level target.
+The formula to calculate the service level % is:

 Abandon %